CCAFS/MARLO-BI/README.md

 Tables folder has the folowing sub-folders:

-- 01dim: This folder contains the scripts used to create dimension tables: basic dimension, info dimension an intersect dimension tables
+- 01dim: This folder contains the sql scripts used to create dimension tables: basic dimension, info dimension an intersect dimension tables

-- 02stg: This folder is used to store the scripts for staging tables.
+- 02stg: This folder is used to store the creation sql scripts for staging tables.
 There are the following sub-folders in there:

 ![image](https://user-images.githubusercontent.com/74072431/133153557-7e268a1d-8fae-4074-9953-2e4eaab034c6.png)

-  - gendim sub-folder has the scripts about the **staging tables** for: basic dimensions and intersect dimension processes
+    - gendim sub-folder has the sql scripts about the **staging tables** for: basic dimensions and intersect dimension processes

-  - deliverables, funding_sources, innovations, melias, oicrs, policies and projects have the **staging tables** for the info dimension process
+    - deliverables, funding_sources, innovations, melias, oicrs, policies and projects have the **staging tables** sql scripts for the staging info dimension tables

   **Note:** deliverables folder has the staging tables for the existent deliverable table used for Deliverables Dashboard.
 Those tables will be replaced once the deliverables cube have been released.